Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ## SQL Queries via the Command Terminal

 An interesting capability of Azure Data Studio is the integration of a standard SQL editor with other language options.
-These language options are available by using *Notebooks* (introduced beginning in Chapter 5), as well as by the integrated *Terminal* window which we will introduce next.
+These language options are available by using *Notebooks* (introduced beginning in Chapter 5), as well as by using the integrated *Terminal* window, which we will introduce next.

 To open the *Terminal* window, press CTRL+` (backtick), or when using the ‘Menu bar’, select View, Terminal.
 Once opened, you will see the Terminal pane on the bottom right section of the ADS application as shown in figure 3-22:

 ![Figure 3-22.
 ADS Terminal Window](Figure_03_22.png)

-Notice the Terminal opens in the context of the ‘Windows Command Prompt’ which also inherits the *Folder* context that was previously opened in ADS (in our case it was named “Chapter 03 Queries”).
-Although we could query SQL via the Windows Command Prompt, we will have more options when using PowerShell.
-To switch the context to PowerShell, you can simply type ‘PowerShell’ into the Terminal window to get the results displayed in Figure 3-23:
+Notice the Terminal opens in the context of the ‘Windows Command Prompt’ which also inherits the *Folder* location that was previously opened in ADS (in our case it was named “Chapter 03 Queries”).
+Although we could query SQL via the Windows Command Prompt using *isql.exe*, we will have more options when using PowerShell.
+To switch the context to PowerShell, you can simply type ‘PowerShell’ (or PWSH for "PowerShell Core") into the Terminal window to get the results displayed in Figure 3-23:

 ![Figure 3-23.
 PowerShell Terminal Window](Figure_03_23.png)

-> Note: In Chapter 15 we will use the new “PowerShell Integrated Console” activated by using the ‘Activity Bar’ PowerShell Icon.
+> Note: In Chapter 15 we will use the new “PowerShell Integrated Console” which activated by using the PowerShell Icon on the Activity Bar.

-To query your ‘local instance’ of SQL Server, enter the following command into the PowerShell command prompt
+To query your ‘local instance’ of SQL Server, enter the following command into the PowerShell command prompt:

 ```powershell
 Invoke-Sqlcmd -Query "select * from INFORMATION_SCHEMA.TABLES" -ServerInstance "localhost"
 ```